 Deepa Panchamia (b.
 1981, London) makes fabric sculptures, site-specific installations and wearable art.
 Her interests have always centred on the intertwining notions of scale and space, structure and surface and it was during her degree in Decorative Arts that her true love for textiles emerged.
 Drawn to the tactile qualities of the material, she specialised in constructed textiles and graduated with a First Class Honours from Nottingham Trent University in 2004.

-After graduating Panchamia set up her studio in London and worked with interior design companies and architects to create site-specific commissions.
+After graduating Deepa Panchamia set up her studio in London and worked with interior designers and architects to create site-specific commissions.
 In the summer of 2012, after her second artist residency in Fiskars Village – an artist community in rural, southern Finland – she moved to the Finnish countryside.
-In Finland, she has the space to fully focus on her work and receives ongoing inspiration from the surrounding nature and other creative professionals who reside there.
+In Finland, she has the space to fully focus on her work and receives ongoing inspiration from the surrounding nature and other creative professionals who live there.

-Her previous projects have included 100% Design London; 7th Triennial of Contemporary Textiles Arts in Belgium; the Premio Valcellina Award in Italy; commissioned textiles for the Louis Vuitton Maison London by Peter Marino Architects; the Fiskars Design Village exhibition at the White Block Gallery in South Korea; the Nordic Craft Pavilion at the Grand Palais in Paris; the Contextile – Contemporary Textile Art Biennial in Portugal; installations and costumes for the Finnish National Opera; the Ultimate Impact exhibtion at the Round Tower in Copenhagen; and the 'Enter and Encounter' Finland 100 year exhibition at the Design Museum, Helsinki.
+Her previous projects have included the Premio Valcellina Award in Italy; 7th Triennial of Contemporary Textiles Arts in Belgium; 100% Design London; commissioned textiles for the Louis Vuitton Maison London by Peter Marino Architects; the Cheongju International Craft Biennale in South Korea; the Nordic Craft Pavilion at the Grand Palais in Paris; the Contextile – Contemporary Textile Art Biennial in Portugal; installations and costumes for the Finnish National Opera; the Ultimate Impact exhibition in Copenhagen; and the 'Enter and Encounter' Finland 100 years exhibition at the Design Museum in Helsinki.

-Alongside her art, Panchamia is a freelance design consultant for the Fashion and Textile Museum in London and is a visiting lecturer to creative institutions and universities in England.
+Alongside her art, she is a freelance design consultant for the Fashion and Textile Museum in London and is a visiting lecturer to creative institutions and universities in England.